 You can copy and paste layers and tracks between After Effects and Adobe Premiere Pro.
 See Copy between After Effects and Adobe Premiere Pro .

 You can render and replace After Effects compositions in Premiere Pro to speed up compositions that take a long time to render.
 (See Render and Replace After Effects compositions in Adobe Premiere Pro.)

 - Use Adobe Dynamic Link to work with After Effects compositions in Adobe Premiere Pro.
 A dynamically linked composition appears as a clip in Adobe Premiere Pro.

 - Use Adobe Dynamic Link to work with Adobe Premiere Pro sequences in After Effects.
 A dynamically linked sequence appears as a footage item in After Effects.

 - Start After Effects from within Premiere Pro and create a new composition with settings that match the settings of your Premiere Pro project.

 - Select a set of clips in Adobe Premiere Pro and convert them to a composition in After Effects.

 Working with Adobe Media Encoder and After Effects

 You can use Adobe Media Encoder to export video from After Effects.
 Use Adobe Media Encoder to encode formats like H.264, MPEG-2, and WMV.
-Formats such as these are encoded at a higher quality than the Render Queue.
 Other formats, are available in Adobe Media Encoder, but not in After Effects.
-For example, the DNxHD format is available in Adobe Media Encoder CC, but not in After Effects CC.
+For example, the DNxHD format is available in Adobe Media Encoder, but not in After Effects.